-Hazard? ma Who How might people be harmed?
-Risk Rating Remaining Risk may be harmed?
-Probability Severity Risk Control Measures in Place Probability Severity Risk Unauthorised Access All Accessing the activity at height without PPE or qualified supervision.
-4 5 20 • All access points to be locked when the activity is not in use.
+What is the Hazard?
+Who may be harmed?
+How might people be harmed?
+Risk Rating Remaining Risk Probability Severity Risk Control Measures in Place Probability Severity Risk Unauthorised Access All Accessing the activity at height without PPE or qualified supervision 4 5 20 • All access points to be locked when the activity is not in use.
 Only authorized persons have a key to the area.
-Any access points to have a sign stating, 'No Admittance to Unauthorised Persons.'
-1 5 5 Strains, Sprains and Other Injuries All Strains and sprains 4 3 12 • Instructors to tell the group to be careful whilst on the activity and then monitor them to make sure they are using the activity in the correct way.
-All instructing staff to be first aid trained.
-The activity area has a first aid kit in it and all staff have a radio if they require extra assistance.
-1 2 2 Structure Failure All Cuts, bruises, grazes, broken bones, multi- skeletal injury, death 3 5 15 • Daily visual inspections of structure carried out during set up and logged on sheets.Detailed 3 monthly structure checks carried out and recorded.
-Areas of concerns to be inspected by technical expert.Annual inspection undertaken by competent person.
-1 5 5 Human Error All Instructor complacency and loss of focus could result in putting everyone at danger.
-3 5 15 • • • All instructors are trained by a ropes course trainer and assessed by our Technical Advisor for Roped activities.
+Any access points to have sign stating, 'No Access to Unauthorised Persons.'
+1 5 5 Equipment Failure All Cuts, Lacerations, Death 4 4 16 • All equipment is visually checked by the instructor prior to being used.
+Items deemed to be faulty are removed from use immediately, logged and placed in the quarantine bin.
+As per policy 5.3 faulty or damaged equipment.
+6 monthly inspections to be completed and logged by a PPE inspector having attended a 'Competent Person' course.
+1 5 4 Structure Failure All Cuts, bruises, grazes, broken bones, multi- skeletal injury, death 3 5 15 • Daily visual inspections of structure carried out during set up and logged on sheets.
+Detailed 3 monthly structure checks carried out and recorded.
+Areas of concerns to be inspected by technical expert.
+Annual inspection undertaken by competent person.
+1 5 5 Strangulation Participant Broken neck, bruising, rope burn 4 5 20 • Ensure correct belay technique is used to avoid slack rope.
+Loose items of clothing (e.g. Necker's) are removed.
+Instructor trained in appropriate rescue techniques.
+Instructor to ensure figure of 8 knot is tied correctly.
+1 5 5 Human Error All Instructor complacency and/or loss of focus could result in putting everyone at risk.
+3 5 15 • All instructors are trained by a ropes course trainer and assessed by our Technical Advisor for roped activities.
 All instructors are regularly monitored to ensure procedures are complied with.
 All instructors are aware of where risk assessments and operating procedures are stored.
 Where possible, instructors to only work the same session twice in one day.
 Instructors made aware of any changes to activity, via activity change sheet.
-1 5 5 Strangulation All Broken neck, bruising, rope burn 4 5 20 • • • Ensure correct belay technique is used to avoid slack rope.
-Loose items of clothing (e.g., Necker's) are removed.
-Instructor trained in appropriate rescue techniques.
-Instructor to ensure figure of 8 knot is tied correctly.
-1 5 5
+1 5 3